-Additional to the levator palpebrae superioris, the superior tarsal muscle also contributes to the elevation of the upper eyelid.
-The superior tarsal muscle originates from the inferior side of the levator palpebrae superioris, and reaches the superior tarsus.
-Notice that the superior tarsus is not a muscle, despite of its muscle-like-name (Fig. 4-46).
+Additional to the levator palpebrae superioris, the superior tarsal muscle also contributes to the elevation of the superior eyelid.
+The “superior tarsal” muscle originates from the inferior side of the levator palpebrae superioris, and reaches the “superior tarsus.”
+Notice that the superior tarsus is not a muscle, despite its muscle-like-name (Fig. 4-46).

-While the levator palpebrae superioris is a skeletal muscle, the superior tarsal muscle is a smooth muscle innervated by the sympathetic nerve from the superior cervical ganglion (Fig. 3-19).
+While the levator palpebrae superioris is a skeletal muscle, the superior tarsal muscle is a smooth muscle (Fig. 4-46) innervated by the sympathetic nerve from the superior cervical ganglion (Fig. 3-19).

 In a state of peace, the sympathetic nerve is inactivated and the superior tarsal muscle relaxes, causing sleepy (peaceful) eyes.
-However, in a state of war, sympathetic nerve is activated and the superior tarsal muscle contracts to roll the upper eyelid up.
+However, in a state of war, sympathetic nerve is activated and the superior tarsal muscle contracts to roll the superior eyelid up (Fig. 4-46).
 Then one can search for more enemies in a wide range.

-Collectively, in a state of war, one can see enemies in far distance (with a thinner lens), enemies in the dark (with larger pupil) (Figs. 4-44,45), and enemies in a wide range (with goggle eye).
+Collectively, in a state of war, one can see enemies in far distance (with thinner lens), enemies in the dark (with larger pupil) (Figs. 4-44,45), and enemies in a wide range (with goggling eye) (Fig. 4-46).

 Fig. 4-47.
 Extraocular muscles.

 There are six extraocular muscles that move the eyeball.
-Except for the inferior oblique muscle, all five muscles originate from the common tendinous ring surrounding the II (Fig. 4-46) that has passed through the optic canal.
+Except for the inferior oblique muscle, all five muscles originate from the common tendinous ring at the apex of orbit.
+The common tendinous ring surrounds II (Figs. 4-43,46) that has passed through the optic canal.

 The medial rectus and the lateral rectus perform simple actions of adduction and abduction of the pupil.
 In contrast, the remaining four muscles have complicated actions.

-The (superior, inferior) rectus and (superior, inferior) oblique muscles cause adduction and abduction, respectively.
-Recall that in the suboccipital triangle, the rectus muscles are medial to the oblique muscles (Fig. 1-15).
+The (superior, inferior) rectus and (superior, inferior) oblique muscles cause adduction and abduction, respectively (Fig. 4-48).
+For remembrance, recall that in the suboccipital triangle, the rectus muscles are medial to the oblique muscles (Fig. 1-15).

 The superior rectus moves the pupil superiorly while the inferior rectus moves the pupil inferiorly; however, oblique muscles induce opposite actions.
-The Rectus has Righteous action, but the Oblique has Opposite action.
+The Rectus has Righteous action, but the Oblique has Opposite action (Fig. 4-48).

 Intorsion and extorsion are defined as the internal and external rotations of the superior pole of eyeball with respect to the anteroposterior axis of the eyeball.